egekonuk/ExBEMT--An-Extended-Blade-Element-Momentum-Theory-Solver/README.md

 **Version 2.0 (07/21/2025)**

-This major update focuses on significantly improving the flexibility, robustness, and usability of the ExBEMT solver.
-The changes move away from hardcoded values and assumptions, giving the user more direct control over the simulation and allowing for more complex propeller geometries to be analyzed seamlessly.
+This update focuses on significantly improving the flexibility, robustness, and usability of the ExBEMT solver.

 **Major Features & Enhancements**

 **1. Dynamic Propeller Geometry Loading**

 The method for loading propeller data from Prop_sections.xlsx has been completely overhauled.

 Automatic Section Detection: The GUI no longer relies on a fixed Excel range (e.g., A1:R8).
 It now dynamically detects the number of blade sections by reading the data in the sheet.
 This allows users to define propellers with any number of sections without needing to modify the code.

 Robust Data Reading: The code now uses readcell to better handle the mixed data types (numbers and text for foil names) in the Excel file, making the data import process more reliable.

-Dynamic Foil Name Loading: Foil names are now read dynamically along with the other section data, ensuring the correct airfoil is used for each section's XFOIL analysis.

 **2. Improved XFOIL Analysis Workflow**

 The interaction with XFOIL has been refined for better performance and stability.

 Streamlined XFOIL Call: The xfoil_call function has been updated to be more robust, managing file paths and system calls more effectively.